Chirag-Jamariya/not-css/README.md

 # The Music Database (SoundCircle)

 A comprehensive database for all things music: Lyrics, Samples, Beats, and more.
+You can experience it on our website https://soundcircle123.vercel.app/
 ## 🌟 Features Implemented

 1. **Search Functionality**